 If you did not file Schedule B and you did not disclose your dividends and interests from domestic earnings on your tax return, you should amend your return to disclose the income and pay any tax, interest, and penalties.
 This will likely satisfy the IRS.

 If you had foreign accounts you failed to disclose on Schedule B, things get much more complicated.
 Did you simply not file Schedule B although you had foreign accounts?
 If so, you did not “affirmatively” conceal ownership of your foreign accounts.
 Thus, you may be able to amend your tax return to include a proper Schedule B without having to pay any penalties, provided you filed any required FBARs and were not required to file Form 8938.
 However, if you were required to file Form 8938 but did not do so, amending Schedule B and including 8938 forms may result in penalties, since you would basically be announcing to the IRS that you did not disclose your foreign accounts to them before.

 On the other hand, did you file a Schedule B for your domestic accounts but not disclose your foreign accounts?
 Did you affirmatively answer on your Schedule B that you did not have any interest or signatory authority over a foreign financial account, when you actually did?
 The IRS would consider this an outright lie, and therefore it will not be as easy to amend your Schedule B.

-If you filed the FBARs but failed to file Schedule B, it is much easier to fix this issue than if you did not file both.
-If you did not file FBARs and a Schedule B or did not file the FBAR and misrepresented your foreign accounts on Schedule B, then you should contact a tax attorney to discuss the potential penalties and courses of action.
+If you did not file FBARs and a Schedule B, or did not file the FBAR and misrepresented your foreign accounts on Schedule B, you should contact a tax attorney to discuss the potential penalties and courses of action.